susanw1/mustache-templating-maven-plugin/README.md

 * the template file used is found under _src/main/templates_ by default - and if you use Mustache 'partials' (inclusions), then `{{> mypartial.mustache}}` is expected to be relative to that same directory.

-## Tranformations
+## Context Loading and Mapping

 By default, the plugin assumes each of your contexts is a single JSON/YAML file.
-If you use a different format, or if your contexts need processing before the template is applied, then you can create a _context loader_.
+If you use some other format, or if your contexts need processing before the template is applied, then you can create a _context loader_.
 This is a Java class which is given the context files' paths from the POM, and returns the Objects which are presented to the template.